Chicken Island (Guangdong)

 Chicken Island is an island located in the southeast of Dianbai district, Maoming, Guangdong province, China.
 Its original name is Fenzhou (汾洲) island and Wanzhou (湾舟) island.
 The distance from Chicken Island to continent is 8 nautical miles.
 The area of Chicken Island is 1.9 square kilometers and it is the biggest island in Maoming.
 The highest point on Chicken island is 122 miles and the visibility of the sea area around it is between 6 and 12 miles.
 The climate of Chicken island is subtropical climate.

 History

-Chicken island was located in the sea silk road.
-Over thousands of year, many ships used it to take a rest here.
+Chicken island was located in the sea Silk Road.
+Over thousands of years, many ships used it to take a rest here.
 Chicken island has traces of the communication between ancient China and western countries.

 Besides the witness of history, famous people had come to Chicken Island.
 Li Deyu, a politician in Tang dynasty, left a stone tablet here when he suffered a demotion in 848.
-He used the stone tablet to record the climbing in Chicken island and his demotion.
+He used the stone tablet to record the climbing in Chicken Island and his demotion.

 In 2004, Chen Mingzhe (陈明哲) bought the rights of using Chicken Island for fifty years.
 He spent 4.3 billion yuan to develop the island.
 Chicken Island has become the AAAA degree scenic spot in China.